Tacoma’s Guaranteed Income Demonstration FAQs

 GRIT is designed as a 12-month Tacoma-based demonstration.
 However, our hope is that the data and stories produced by our demonstration will lead to a guaranteed income being adopted at the national or state level.

 When will research data be available to the public?

-The demonstration will run through summer 2022.
-Data will be collected for another 6 months and a report will be released in late 2023.
+The demonstration will run through 2022.
+Data will be collected for another 6 months and a report will be released in 2024.

 How will GRIT be funded?